akheron/xkb/README.md

 I've moved many AltGr bindings to a more comfortable location.
 Caps Lock (locked) and Super (latched) have been moved to better locations as well.

-This is the base layout.
-By pressing AltGr, you get the symbols in the lower right.
+By pressing AltGr, you get the symbols in the lower right of each key.
 ```
 ┌─────┐
 │Caps │